awcodes/pounce/README.md

 ### Modal Width

 Modal widths can be set using the enum cases found in Filament's `MaxWidth` enum.
-See [the MaxWidth enum](https://github.com/filamentphp/filament/blob/3.x/packages/support/src/Enums/MaxWidth.php) fora ll available options.
+See [the MaxWidth enum](https://github.com/filamentphp/filament/blob/3.x/packages/support/src/Enums/MaxWidth.php) for all available options.
 This can also be set globally in the config file.

 ```php
 use Filament\Support\Enums\MaxWidth;